Asia travel hot spots quiet as Chinese tourists stay away

 The expected resumption of group tours from China is likely to bring far more visitors.
 For now, it’s only individual travelers who can afford to pay, with flights costing more than triple what they normally do, who are venturing abroad.

-This includes people like Chen Jiao Jiao, a doctor who was posing for pictures with her children in front of Tha Phae Gate’s red brick wall, escaping the damp chill of Shanghai to enjoy Chiang Mai’s warm sun and cool breezes on her first overseas vacation since the virus surfaced in China in late 2019.
+This includes people like Chen Jiao Jiao, a doctor who was posing for pictures with her children in front of Tha Phae Gate’s red brick wall, escaping the damp chill of Shanghai to enjoy Chiang Mai’s warm sun and cool breezes on her first overseas vacation since the coronavirus surfaced in China in late 2019.

 “After three years of pandemic and a severe winter, now it’s opening up,” Chen said.
 “For we Chinese, the first choice is to visit Chiang Mai because the weather is warm and the people here are very warmhearted.”